 Automatic car washes are highly likely to cause scratches which are very noticeable on black paint.
 The harsh, dirty brushes they use cause damage to the clear coat making the car look duller.
-Washing the car by hand and taking more care and time will prevent this scratches.
+Washing the car by hand and taking more care and time will prevent these scratches.

 Why do black cars scratch so easily?

 Black cars do not scratch any more easily than other paint colors, but the scratches are more obvious because they look white so contrast against the black paint.

 What is the best car color to keep clean?